AS OF JUNE 30, 2021, OUR COUNTY HAS REOPENED MOST SECTORS

 - King County Regional Donations Connector - Link up with services, volunteer opportunities and ways to donate related to COVID-19.

-Council and Commission Meetings - currently City Council meetings are still on as scheduled but are taking place virtually, however, City Commission meetings have been cancelled at this time.
+Council and Commission Meetings - currently City Council meetings are still on as scheduled but are taking place virtually, however, some City commission meetings are now being done virtually, others have been canceled.
+View the city's calendar for details on upcoming meetings.

 PARKS & RECREATION: